 How to Improve Productivity at Work with Spotify Playlists

 Music is a great tool to improve productivity at work.
 But sometimes, it can be a struggle to find the perfect Spotify playlists to get your day started.
-This is why the Caffeinate Digital office have listed the best Spotify playlists to improve your productivity at work.
+This is why the Caffeinate Digital office have listed the best Spotify playlists to improve productivity at work.

 Sometimes when you get into the office, it can be a struggle to feel motivated.
 You may be a person who becomes easily distracted or maybe you’re just struggling to get going.
 But we all know that from time-to-time, we all manage to get distracted by the background sounds of the modern-day office.
 Let alone, the onslaught of people entering and leaving the room, that weird cable in front of you that you need to touch, or simply your weekend antics.